 - Travel for work or to visit sick family members.

 In reality, however, many judges are reluctant to grant early termination of probation in a drunk or drugged driving case.
-One of the terms of probation for a driving under the influence offense is that the person may not drive with any measurable amount of alcohol in his/her system.
-Judges generally want to see the defendant bound by this term for as long as possible.
+One of the terms of probation for a driving under the influence offense is that you may not drive with any measurable amount of alcohol in your system.
+Judges generally want to see you bound by this term for as long as possible.

-So most judges require the defendant to serve a complete term of probation before granting a PC 1203.4 DUI expungement and dismissing the case.
+So most judges require you to serve a complete term of probation before granting a PC 1203.4 DUI expungement and dismissing the case.